-Pesky teeth stains.
-They can get in the way of a great smile.
+Stained teeth can get in the way of a great smile.
 Truth is, what you eat and drink has a big impact on the whiteness of your teeth.
-Although some foods and drinks stain teeth, it's less well known that others can help keep your smile bright.
+Although some foods and drinks stain teeth, others can help keep your smile bright.

 Foods That Stain Your Teeth

 Anything that leaves a mark on your hands or clothes can also stain your teeth.
-Sadly, several well-loved favorites top the list:
+Some of your favorites may be on this list:

 - Red and white wine

 - Tomato sauce

 You can still enjoy these foods, but it's a good idea to brush or rinse your mouth thoroughly afterwards.